danfuzz/samizdat/doc/language-guide/06-control.md

 All the looping control constructs define a "continue context" that goes with a special `continue` keyword.
 This keyword can be used in yield context (that is, as the last statement of a block).
 Calling `continue` causes the loop to restart at its top.
-It is never valid to pass an expression to `continue`.
+It is valid to pass an expression to `continue`, though the value is often ignored in practice.

 For example: